Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies: Introduction

 Although some of these features have been reported more than 20 years ago, their origin is still unclear.
 The significance of the individual CMB anomalies is of the order of a few sigma, such that individual features could be simply unlikely realizations of a universe described by the ``standard'' cosmological model.
 If these features are not simply due to a statistical fluke, they could be hints of new physics, improper foreground cleaning or instrument noise.
 The latter, however, seems unlikely since the same features were detected independently by the WMAP and Planck experiments.

 New physics to explain the CMB anomalies often requires alternative inflationary models.
 For example, an inflationary phase with a low number of e-folds \citep{Powell:2006yg, Destri:2008fj, Ramirez:2012gt} or with ``causal diamonds'' \citep{Hogan:2021pap, Hogan:2023lvd} can break scale invariance and offer an explanation particularly for the low angular correlation.
 A coupling to super-horizon fluctuations or ``curvaton model'' can break statistical isotropy and possibly explain the hemispherical asymmetry \citep{Gordon:2005ai, Erickcek:2008jp, Erickcek:2008sm, Adhikari:2015yya, Liu:2013wfa, Kobayashi:2015qma}.
+Multi-field inflation, inflaton couplings and quantum gravity could explain anomalies \citep[e.g.][]{vanTent:2003mn, Wang:2013vxa, Kaiser:2013sna, Schutz:2013fua, Liu:2013iha, Braglia:2021sun, Lee:2023azx, Gaztanaga:2024vtr}.
 Generalized anisotropic topologies can be used to study the CMB anomalies \citep{Aurich:2013fwa, Smith:2024map}.
 While these models are interesting, they often have the limitation that they only address one or two anomalies, sometimes introduce their own coincidence problem, and are often too complicated to implement numerically in order to obtain cosmological predictions.

 Cosmological ``foregrounds'' like improper subtraction of the quadrupole induced by the motion of the solar system with respect to the CMB rest frame \citep{Kamionkowski:2002nd, Schwarz:2004gk, Copi:2013jna, Notari:2015kla} or temperature modulations induced by the local large-scale structure \citep{Rakic:2006tp, Inoue:2006rd, Francis:2009pt, Rassat:2013gla, Jung:2024slj} have been shown to be too small to explain the anomalies.